Primary

 Also targets: Triceps

-Want Banded Shoulder Press in your program?
+See where Banded Shoulder Press fits in your weekly plan

 Stand on the center of a resistance band with feet shoulder-width apart.